JeffreyGaydos/return-to_sleep-peer-evaluation-tool/README.md

 * Students can add and drop classes at will.
 * The login system is done using bcrypt.
 * Institutions verfication for the admins.
 * An access denied page when trying to visit pages a visitor shouldn't.
+* Changing enrollment.
+Students might add or drop the course.
+* Support for multiple group structures.
+A student may belong to multiple groups simultaneously.
+* Admin dashboard to monitor submission of peer evaluations.

 ## Resources Used:
 Markdown Compilation for home page: